 Share this

-Numerous research institutions have already adopted these devices for “remote microsampling studies” where study volunteers can participate by self-collecting their own samples at home.
+Numerous research institutions have already adopted these devices for “remote microsampling studies,” in which study volunteers can participate by self-collecting their own samples at home.

-There are now more than 200 manuscripts in the research literature that describe highly successful validations and clinical studies using dried blood samples that were remotely collected with Mitra-VAMS devices or the hemaPEN.
+There are now more than 200 manuscripts in the research literature that describe highly successful validations and clinical studies using dried blood samples collected remotely with Mitra-VAMS devices.
 The studies include therapeutic drug monitoring on both small and large drugs.

-Additionally, there have been several research papers focused on using remote sampling for therapeutic drug monitoring (TDM).
-Further, research into clinical toxicology and sports doping have shown that these devices can be used not only for measuring traditional drugs but also can be used for measuring biological doping agents such as transgene vectors.
+Additionally, several research papers have focused on remote sampling for therapeutic drug monitoring (TDM).
+Further, research into clinical toxicology and sports doping has shown that these devices can be used not only for measuring traditional drugs but also for measuring biological doping agents such as transgene vectors.

 - Physiological incompatibility: Where the drying and processing of blood damages the analytes in the matrix (or damages the matrix itself) in such a way that they are not measurable in any meaningful way — or even at all!

-Below is a list of some of the common assays that are currently incompatible with dried blood samples.
+Below is a list of common assays currently incompatible with dried blood samples.

-1. Serum lipids such as cholesterol LDL and HDL: Cell walls contain cholesterol and when dried blood is hydrated, the cells lyse.
-In doing so, the cells spill lipids into the serum, causing a false-positive result.
-The measurement of apolipoproteins may become an alternative approach for the measurement of cholesterol or LDL/HDL from dried blood samples for assessing cardiac risk.
+Serum lipids: Such as cholesterol, LDL, and HDL.
+Cell walls contain cholesterol, and when dried blood is hydrated, the cells lyse.
+In doing so, the cells release lipids into the serum, leading to a false-positive result.
+The measurement of apolipoproteins may serve as an alternative to cholesterol or LDL/HDL measurements from dried blood samples for assessing cardiac risk.
 However, these do not fully correlate with standard lipid biomarkers and so are not yet standard practice.

 Dried blood, when hydrated, is fully lysed.
 Even after centrifugation, the extract is highly pigmented (primarily with hemoglobin).
 This leads to false positives in the assay.

-A further complication that may occur when measuring some enzymes (such as the liver enzyme Aspartate transaminase for example) is that these can also be found in red blood cells.
-Cell lysis from the extraction step will act to spill these enzymes into the sample matrix leading to further false positives when compared to serum where the cellular contents are removed by centrifugation prior to sampling.
+A further complication that may occur when measuring some enzymes (such as the liver enzyme Aspartate transaminase, for example) is that these can also be found in red blood cells.
+Cell lysis during the extraction step can spill these enzymes into the sample matrix, leading to further false positives when compared to serum, where cellular contents are removed by centrifugation prior to sampling.

-There are however attempts to find new omics markers that could be compatible with dried blood, but these are still at the experimental stage.
+There are, however, attempts to identify new omics markers compatible with dried blood, but these are still at the experimental stage.

-4. Serum electrolytes: Two key electrolytes in blood are sodium (Na) and potassium (K).
+Serum electrolytes: Two key electrolytes in blood are sodium (Na) and potassium (K).
 The body pumps K into cells and Na into the plasma while maintaining a constant osmotic balance.
-Lysing cells from dried blood extracts release cellular K into the serum, causing a significant false-positive when conducting an electrolyte test.
+Lysing cells from dried blood extracts releases cellular K into the serum, leading to a significant false-positive result when conducting an electrolyte test.

-5. Vitamins: Vitamin D and B1 have been successfully evaluated on Mitra devices.
+Vitamins: Vitamin D and B1 have been successfully evaluated on Mitra devices.
 However, vitamins are typically very difficult to measure.
-This is partly a result of their antioxidant properties.
+This is partly due to their antioxidant properties.
 In short, they risk oxidative degradation in the dried matrix.

-6. Metals: There have been several papers published on Mitra devices with VAMS used for metal analysis in blood samples taken from people who had received metal prostheses.
+Metals: Several papers have been published on Mitra devices with VAMS for metal analysis of blood samples from people who had received metal prostheses.
 Some papers have shown successful validations, including a recent paper measuring mercury.

-However, surfaces (including the surfaces of VAMS tips on Mitra devices) are easily contaminated with metals, so high background levels of other metals such as lead, have been reported by experts analyzing Mitra samples.
-There are ways to mitigate this, but it is important to consider contamination before embarking on research of metals on dried blood samples.
+However, surfaces (including the VAMS tips on Mitra devices) are easily contaminated with metals, leading to high background levels of other metals, such as lead, reported by experts analyzing Mitra samples.
+There are ways to mitigate this, but it is important to consider contamination before embarking on research on metals on dried blood samples.

-As a rule of thumb, if you are looking to develop a method using dried matrix sampling, then either LC-MS/MS or ligand binding assays are often the best place to start.
-Due to good sample clean-up before analysis, these techniques often allow for analysis from much more complicated matrices, such as whole dried blood extracts.
+As a rule of thumb, if you are looking to develop a method using dried matrix sampling, LC-MS/MS, or ligand-binding assays are often the best place to start.
+Due to good sample clean-up before analysis, these techniques often allow analysis of much more complex matrices, such as whole dried blood extracts.

 However, if there are physiological reasons why dried blood samples are incompatible (such as K), then even these techniques will not help.
 As a result of these challenges, wet blood assays are the only realistic alternative for many analytes.